fatyogi/epever-upower-tracer/README.md

 	`* * * * *  cd /home/pi/epever-upower-tracer && sleep 30 && python logtracer.py > /dev/null`

+6. if you need the statistical values (such as the energy accumulated/generated today, over last month, year and in total) you should add another logger into cron, and this logger does not have to run every minute.
+For example, here we have the Statistics logger running every hour:

+   	`0 * * * *  cd /home/pi/epever-upower-tracer && ./logtracerstats.py > /dev/null`

 Grafana Dashboard
 --------------------
 Some very basic knowledge of InfluxDB and Grafana is assumed here.